mathieucollet/storybooktest/README.md

 # storybooktest

 ## Build Setup
-To make the bug append, juste install dependencies with `yarn` and run storybook `yarn storybook`
+To make the bug append, juste install dependencies with `yarn` and run storybook `yarn build-storybook`